FaisalAlMallah/Insurance-benefits-Chat-bot/README.md

 # Insurance-benefits-Chat-bot

 This project implements a local Retrieval Augmented Generation (RAG) system in Python.
-It allows you to ask natural language questions about Insurance beenfits and receive contextually relevant answers.
+It allows you to ask natural language questions about Insurance benefits and receive contextually relevant answers.

 **Core Technologies:**
 *   LangChain for orchestration